The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Proposed Assessment Framework

-The MBoE setting corresponds precisely to the identical days case with house allocation in temporal fair division \citep{cookson2025,elkind2025}: one indivisible good (the high-reward state) arrives each episode, and exactly one agent receives it.
-In this setting, Perfect Alternation corresponds to the $n$-periodic round-robin picking sequence \citep{bouveret2014,kalinowski2013}, which maximizes expected utilitarian welfare for two agents and, by Theorem~17 of \citet{choi2026}, guarantees that every $n$ episodes each agent has won exactly once, achieving not merely TEF1 but exact Temporal Envy-Freeness (TEF) at each cycle boundary.
-This provides independent theoretical grounding for PA as the natural welfare benchmark in our setting: it is not an arbitrary reference regime but the unique allocation achieving TEF under the structural constraints of MBoE.
+The HJG setting corresponds precisely to the identical days case with house allocation in temporal fair division \citep{cookson2025,elkind2025}: one indivisible good (the high-reward state) arrives each episode, and exactly one agent receives it.
+In this setting, Perfect Alternation corresponds to the $n$-periodic round-robin picking sequence \citep{bouveret2014,kalinowski2013}, which maximizes expected utilitarian welfare for two agents and, by Theorem~16 of \citet{choi2026}, guarantees that every $n$ episodes each agent has won exactly once, achieving not merely TEF1 but exact Temporal Envy-Freeness (TEF) at each cycle boundary.
+Adams and Segal-Halevi~\citep{adams2026} study the closely related problem of repeatedly assigning $n$ items to $n$ agents through balanced sequences of permutations, in which each agent receives each item exactly once per $n$-round cycle (a Latin-square structure); PA is precisely this structure specialized to a single contested good.
+Under the symmetric single-resource valuation of HJG, PA is thus sufficient for temporal proportionality and for exact envy-freeness at $n$-episode cycle boundaries, but it is not the unique such outcome: any allocation that gives each agent one win per disjoint block is proportional and cycle-boundary envy-free without being perfectly alternating (for $n=2$, the clumped sequence $A,B,B,A,A,B,B,A,\ldots$ is one example).
+PA is distinguished by an additional regularity requirement, constant inter-win gaps equal to $n-1$, and is therefore the maximally regular member of the temporally proportional class rather than the unique envy-free allocation.
+This provides independent theoretical grounding for PA as a natural welfare benchmark in our setting.